munch-group/franklin-cli/docs/pages/about/plain_overview.md

 conda install -c conda-forge -c munch-group franklin franklin-educator

+Every time you want to start franklin you use the command

+conda activate franklin

 ## set up gitlab
 ### What do i need gitlab for?
 GitLab is a website where you can store and share your code and teaching materials — kind of like Google Drive, but built for programming.
 When you put your exercises on GitLab, you always have a clear and organized version of your work that others (like students) can access.
 When using Docker, GitLab becomes especially useful because you can keep everything in one place: the exercise instructions, the Docker setup, and the files students need.
 This makes it easy to update, reuse, and share your assignments